This keto graham crackers recipe is the perfect sweet and crispy low carb crackers!

 Sooo, instead of making these, crushing them, and baking them into a crust, save yourself some time by following my low carb graham cracker crust recipe!
 It’s SO easy and the perfect crust for cheesecakes and tarts.

-- Add butter, and pulse until the dough looks like cornmeal.
+- Add unsalted butter (2 tablespoons), and pulse until the dough looks like cornmeal.
 Occasionally scrape down the sides of the food processor to thoroughly combine everything.

-- Add milk and vanilla extract.
+- Add milk (1/4 cup)and vanilla extract (1/2 teaspoon).
 Process until the dough forms into a ball.

 - Form the dough into 2 small balls, and press each into a disk.